tailwindlabs/tailwindcss/docs/source/examples/alerts.blade.md

 # Alerts

-We don't ship alert components because every app has it's own visual style, and they are so easy to build out of utilities.
+We don't ship alert components because every app has it's own visual style and they are so easy to build out of utilities.

 Here's a bunch of examples:

-### Bootstrap-style
+### Traditional

 @component('_partials.code-sample', ['lang' => 'html'])
 <div class="bg-red-lightest border border-red-light text-red px-4 py-3 rounded relative">